sp00nman/slurm/README.md

 ### WARNING: NONE OF THE COMMANDS HAVE BEEN TESTED YET AND MAY CAUSE SERIOUS HARM TO YOUR SYSTEM, USE WITH CARE. #
 ###############################################################################################################

-* Usage of ENVIRONMENT VARIABLES
+* Usage of ENVIRONMENT VARIABLES in the context of job sumissions
-*
+* How to monitor peak memory of a job?

 ### Usage of ENVIRONMENT VARIABLES